Poissonian resetting of subdiffusion in a linear potential: Asymmetric non-Laplace stationary state

 If $\mu=0$, it is not difficult to get

 where ${\mathcal D}$ is a generalized diffusive constant.
 This PDF satisfies $p(x,0)=\delta(x)$ or $\hat{p}(k,0)=1$.
-The term $e^{ikX_r}$ defines the PDF maximum located at $X_r$, and the PDF expression itself is nothing else, but the Linnik distribution \cite{linnik63}.
-Linnik distributions are infinitely divisible, and they have an infinite density peak at zero for $0<\beta\leq 1$ and a finite peak at zero for $1<\beta\leq 2$ \cite{d90}.
-The L\'evy motion in a constant force field has the same L\'evy distribution as calculated for the free L\'evy motion, but in the Galilei transformed system $x\to x-\mu t$ \cite{jmf99}.
+The term $\re^{\ri kX_r}$ defines the PDF maximum located at $X_r$, and the PDF expression itself is nothing else, but the Linnik distribution~\cite{linnik63}.
+Linnik distributions are infinitely divisible, and they have an infinite density peak at zero for $0<\beta\leqslant 1$ and a finite peak at zero for $1<\beta\leqslant 2$~\cite{d90}.
+The L\'evy motion in a constant force field has the same L\'evy distribution as calculated for the free L\'evy motion, but in the Galilei transformed system $x\to x-\mu t$~\cite{jmf99}.
 Therefore, the general expression $\hat{p}(k,\infty|X_r)$ for any $\mu$ takes the following form

-describing the asymmetric Linnik distribution \cite{kp00,kzk16} as a stationary state.
-The evolution of $p(x,t|x_0)$ to this state is illustrated in Figure~\ref{fig:levy}.
-Here the value $\mu$ acts as a skew parameter.
-The asymmetric distribution is obtained so that each branch of it (left and right) turns out to be a copy of the corresponding branches of different symmetric Linnik distributions.
+describing the asymmetric Linnik distribution~\cite{kp00,kzk16} as a stationary state.
+The evolution of $p(x,t|x_0)$ to this state is illustrated in figure~\ref{fig:levy}.
+Here, the value $\mu$ acts as a skew parameter.
+The asymmetric distribution is obtained so that each branch of it (left-hand and right-hand) turns out to be a copy of the corresponding branches of different symmetric Linnik distributions.